obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 Apart from the source and destination addresses, the IPv6 header contains the following fields :

- - `version` : a 4 bits field set to `6` and intended to allow IP to evolve in the future if needed
+ - `version` : a 4 bits field set to `6` and intended to allow IP to evolve in the future if needed.
- - `Traffic class` : this 8 bits field allows to indicate the type of service expected by this packet and contains the ``CE`` and ``ECT`` flags that are used by `Explicit Congestion Notification`
+ - `Traffic class` : this 8 bits field allows to indicate the type of service expected by this packet and contains the ``CE`` and ``ECT`` flags that are used by `Explicit Congestion Notification`.
  - `Flow label` : this field was initially intended to be used to tag packets belonging to the same `flow`.
 A recent document, :rfc:`6437` describes some possible usages of this field, but it is too early to tell whether it will be really used.
  - `Payload length` : this is the size of the packet payload in bytes.
 As the length is encoded as a 16 bits field, an IPv6 packet can contain up to 65535 bytes of payload.
  - `Hop Limit` : this 8 bits field indicates the number of routers that can forward the packet.
 It is decremented by one by each router and prevents packets from looping forever inside the network.